 - The child?

 - The orphan?

 - The seducer?

-Everyone is a complex blend of archetypes all the time shifting and changing somewhat.
+Or perhaps a blend of two or more?
+Realistically, everyone is a complex blend of archetypes all the time.
 And a character written with a fantastic arc will usually start as one and develop into another.
 Anakin Skywalker is a great example–beginning as a child and developing into a warrior.
 Each archetype has its own strengths, weaknesses and motivations.

 And you can even use it to break down scene you’re doing to something as simple as:

 The seducer tries to get intel from the castaway, but the jester is the obstacle.